 - Keep your fingernails short to limit any damage done to the skin by scratching.

-- Consider wearing cotton gloves at night to prevent sharp scratching with fingernails.
+- Wear cotton gloves at night to prevent sharp scratching with fingernails.

 - An antihistamine medicine that makes you drowsy may be worth a try at bedtime.
 Your doctor will advise.